ztz1989/software-switches/ovs-dpdk/README.md

 # Clear the flow table and terminate all OVS threads
   **./terminate_ovs-dpdk.sh**

  This script terminates both ovs daemon and ovsdb threads.
-This step is necessary before running any experiment for other software switches, just in case of race conditions on physical/virtual interfaces.
+This step is necessary before running any experiment for other software switches, just in case of race conditions on the interfaces or cores.